 -Slips, trips and falls are major causes of workplace injury.
-Be aware of slippery surfaces caused by the use of the tool and also of trip hazards caused by the air line or hydraulic hose.
+Be aware of slippery surfaces caused by use of the tool and also of trip hazards caused by the air line or hydraulic hose.

--Proceed with care in unfamiliar surroundings.
+- Proceed with care in unfamiliar surroundings.
 There can be hidden hazards, such as electricity or other utility lines.

--The drill or tapper is not intended for use in potentially explosive atmospheres and is not insulated against coming into contact with electric power.
+- The die grinder is not intended for use in potentially explosive atmospheres and is not insulated against contact with electric power.

--Ensure that there are no electrical cables, gas pipes, etc., that can cause a hazard if damaged by use of the tool.
+- Ensure that there are no electrical cables, gas pipes, etc., which can cause a hazard if damaged by use of the tool.